EmilStenstrom/django-components/README.md

 # Release notes

+*Version 0.22* starts autoimporting all files inside components subdirectores, to simplify setup.
+An existing project might start to get AlreadyRegistered-errors because of this.
+To solve this, either remove your custom loading of components, or set "autodiscovery": False in settings.COMPONENTS.

 *Version 0.17* renames `Component.context` and `Component.template` to `get_context_data` and `get_template_name`.
 The old methods still work, but emit a deprecation warning.
 This change was done to sync naming with Django's class based views, and make using django-components more familiar to Django users. `Component.context` and `Component.template` will be removed when version 1.0 is released.

 # Installation